JuanMorenoDeveloper/earth001.github.io/_posts/2020-09-09-3-way-to-improve-our-unit-test-assertions.md

 With these outputs I can't guess which is the problem; is it the expected value? or is it the calculation result?.

-When we work in a test suite with multiple unit tests it is very important maintain the expressiveness to fix bugs and improve readability.
+When we work in a test suite with multiple unit tests it is very important to maintain the expressiveness to fix bugs and improve readability.

 ## 2. Use `assertThat` instead